Spectral Data of Special Orthogonal Higgs Bundles and Hecke Modification: -Higgs Bundles

-We must show that the isomorphism $\theta$ when paired with $N$ recovers the symplectic form establishing a one-to-one correspondence.
-The symplectic form $\omega : E \otimes E \to \mathcal{O}_X$ is unique up to scalar multiplication.\,\footnote{\, Using the fact $S$ is smooth a similar proof to that of Schur's lemma shows that the automorphisms of $(E, \Phi)$ are scalar multiples of the identity from which the claim follows} Thus, it suffices to construct a $\Phi$-compatible symplectic form from $\theta.$ Let $U \subseteq X$ be a given open subset, and consider the $\mathcal{O}_X$-bilinear form defined by
+We must show that the isomorphism $\theta$ recovers the symplectic form establishing a one-to-one correspondence.
+The symplectic form $\omega : E \otimes E \to \mathcal{O}_X$ is unique up to scalar multiplication.\,\footnote{\, Using the fact $S$ is smooth a similar proof to that of Schur's lemma shows that the automorphisms of $(E, \Phi)$ are scalar multiples of the identity from which the claim follows.} Thus, it suffices to show that $\theta$ induces, in a natural way, a $\Phi$-compatible symplectic form.
+Let $U \subseteq X$ be a given open subset, and consider the $\mathcal{O}_X$-bilinear form defined by